khulnasoft/defsec/CONTRIBUTING.md

 _defsec_ is a library for defining security rules and policies in code, and the tools to apply those rules/cloud/policies to a variety of sources.
 The general architecture and project layout are defined in [ARCHITECTURE.md](ARCHITECTURE.md) - this is a great place to start exploring.

-_defsec_ is also the misconfiguration/IaC/Cloud scanning engine for Tunnel.
-Tunnel uses defsec internally as a library to perform various scans.
+_defsec_ is also the misconfiguration/IaC/Cloud scanning engine for Trivy.
+Trivy uses defsec internally as a library to perform various scans.

 ## Guides